OpenOmics/chrom-seek/docs/faq/glossary.md

 ### Annotation options:

 The specific parameters chosen are listed in the associated json and pdf files.
+All Uropa options listed here follow an iterative query approach.

+Currently only protTSS is active.
+Run parameters for other choices available upon request.

 _Here are a list of different annotation options:_